smart-edge-open/ido-specs/doc/building-blocks/emco/openness-emco.md

     mandatory : true
     weight : 1
     resource : {"name":"cpu", "requests":8, "limits":9}
-    # resource : {"name":"memory", "requests":16,"limits":16, "units": "GB"}
 ```

-Finally run the scripts according to the above description.
-The SmartCity edge application will be deployed on the edge cluster which satisfies the resource request according to HPA intent.
+After deployment with SmartCity application instantiation, the expected result is: edge application will be deployed on the edge cluster which satisfies the resource request according to HPA intent.